KPIs: What Makes A Good Executive Dashboard?

 These KPIs tell you whether tomorrow’s revenue is being built today.

 • Pipeline Value: The total dollar value of active opportunities in your sales process.
-A shrinking pipeline today means a revenue dip in 60-90 days.
+A shrinking pipeline today means a revenue dip in sixty to ninety days.

 • Lead to Close Conversion Rate: What percentage of prospects become customers?
 Improving this by even a few points compounds significantly over time.